LeonardBagos/github.io/content/pages/index.md

       <div style="text-align: center">Welcome to my online portfolio!
 I am a
       licensed Chemical Engineer turned Data Analyst with a passion for making sense of complex data and identifying trends to help drive informed decisions.
-I’m dedicated to continuously upskilling and staying up-to-date with the latest trends and technologies in this rapidly evolving field.
+I  just transitioned into this career just this year and started working as freelancing DA at Upwork.
+I’m dedicated to continuously upskilling and staying up-to-date with the latest trends and technologies in this rapidly evolving field.</div>

       </div>